Accountegy/Corporate-Governance/README.md

 - An employee may buy or sell his or her shares at anytime.
 - It is up to the employees of the company to create and manage value.
 - It is up to shareholders to determine that value.
 External investors have no say as to how the company operates other than to choose to hold their shares or sell their shares.
 - Funding works similar to crowdfunding.
+- Because variable compensation is based on length of time with the project, the people that had contributed to the project for the longest would have the most shares.
+This would adequately compensate founders and encourage them to stay on with a valuable project.

 # What problems does this solve?